hindol/git-tutorial/GETTING-STARTED-WITH-GIT.md

         return 0;
     }

 You have read somewhere that the recommended way to work with `git` is ___commit early, commit often___.
-So you are thinking, "this might be a good time to take a snapshot of my file and put it in the repository".
+So you are thinking, "this might be a good time to take a snapshot of my file and put it in the repository."
 Let's do that.

     $ git add prime.cpp
     $ git commit -m 'First version'